How Do You Optimize Game Art Assets on Blender?

 1. Reducing Polygon Count

-Polygon count is a nightmare for both the developer and the 3D artist, and it’s always been an endless fight as the 3D artist tries to preserve all the details without sacrificing any.
+Poly count in Blender is a critical aspect of game asset creation.
+Blender optimize mesh for game projects often involves reducing the number of polygons without sacrificing too much detail.
+It’s always been an endless fight as the 3D artist tries to preserve all the details without sacrificing any.
 Eventually, the game asset has to be optimized to meet the developer and game engine requirements.

 Here’s an example between a high polygon mesh and a low polygon mesh: